-All this happened in late 19th century, at time when the Jewish community of Merano was particularly active.
-Several buildings were raised, among them was a Jewish cemetery, a synagogue and a sanatorium.
+All this happened in the late 19th century, at time when the Jewish community of Merano was particularly active.
+Several buildings were raised, among them a Jewish cemetery, a synagogue and a sanatorium.
 It is right this synagogue that today houses the Jewish Museum with its documents and objects.

 Despite careful control we cannot guarantee the correctness of the provided data.

-The museum stays closed on Jewish holidays and during the Christmas period.
 The key to the Jewish Cemetery is available at the Merano Jewish Museum.